LavaTigerUnicrn/Gregium/README.md

 *Will raise an error if gregium.init() is not run first

+### animRGB(originalRGB:tuple[int,int,int],newRGB:tuple[int,int,int],steps:int) -> list
+Makes a list of all rgb values in order to transition from originalRGB to newRGB

 ### rotate(origin:tuple[float,float], point:tuple[float,float], angle:float) -> tuple[float,float]
 Will rotate a point counterclockwise around a given origin, new point position is based on original distance to the origin, angle must be given in degree form for function to work properly.